Cisco ISE Administrator Accounts: CLI and GUI Access

 password-lock-timeout 15

-The above settings are part of the ISE cluster’s password policies and will be explained in detail later.
+The above settings are part of ISE’s password policies and will be explained in detail later.

 As with accounts created through the CLI, internal administrator accounts created via the GUI can also be viewed.
 To do this, ISE configuration mode must be accessed by entering the application configure ise command from EXEC mode.
-The following lists all options available to the Admin CLI users; for the purposes of this guide, option 15 is the relevant one.
+The following lists all options available to the Admin CLI users; for the context of this guide, option 15 is the relevant selection.

 ISE-NODE-2/adminCLI#application configure ise